dcrebbin/supabase-unity-template/README.md

 3. Build your project for iOS

+   Note: each time the project build is regenerated or fully rebuilt, you'll need to update the plist again.
+To fix this a post build script can be put in place`

 4. Open up the newly built projects folder and navigate to `Info.plist`

 5. Add the following somewhere in the file (ensure that it doesn't override any other settings)

 - This will allow for "deeplinking" which will be used to navigate back to your app from the web browser i.e: characterquest://callback

 ```
 <key>CFBundleURLTypes</key>